-On Hanukkah, it’s customary to eat foods fried in oil because it recalls one of the main miracles of the holiday: When the Maccabees cleaned out and rededicated the Jerusalem Temple, they found only enough oil to light to the menorah for one day.
+On Hanukkah, it’s customary to eat foods fried in oil.
+That’s because fried treats recall one of the main miracles of the holiday: When the Maccabees rededicated the Jerusalem Temple, they found only enough oil to light to the menorah for one day.
 Miraculously, however, the oil burned for eight days!

-Eating cheese on Hanukkah is also customary because it recalls how the biblical Judith plied a Greek general with salty cheese (more on that backstory is here, and a fabulous grilled cheese latke recipe is here).
+There’s a wealth of delicious treats that Jewish communities across the Diaspora enjoy during the Festival of Lights.
+A lesser-known gastronomical tradition is that eating cheese on Hanukkah is also customary — it recalls how the biblical Judith plied a Greek general with salty cheese (more on that backstory is here, and a fabulous grilled cheese latke recipe is here).
 As a result, many Hanukkah recipes from around the world contain dairy.

 Morocco: Seffa, a sweet dairy couscous, traditionally served with wooden spoons.
 (Recipe)

 View this post on Instagram

 Italy: Frittelle Di Chanukah, spice-infused, diamond-shaped fried dough that’s glazed with honey.
 (Recipe)

 The filling was runny so I said “fine!
 Go in a muffin tin can then!”
 On the left is the correct shape, on the right is my muffin tin imposter #hungarianpastry #hungarianpastries #delkelekh #nytfood #nytimesfood #thedoughisrisen #tinykitchen #tinykitchencooking #homebaking #improvisation #improvisationalbaking #cheesedanish #yeastbaking #freshyeast #backen #frischhefe